Does the DoorDash customer rating matter? This is a question you might be asking yourself if you’ve started working as a Dasher on DoorDash.

 In addition to the star rating, customers can also give you a thumbs up or thumbs down in four metrics.
 These include communication, whether you followed delivery instructions, order handling, and friendliness.
 These metrics do not directly impact your star rating, but you can assume that if someone is giving you a bad rating, they’re probably going to give you a thumbs down in one of these metrics too.

 It’s important to remember that not everyone rates their delivery.
-This means the last 100 customers ratings you receive will probably not be the same as the last 100 deliveries you completed.
-I’d estimate that less than half of DoorDash customers rate their delivery.
+This means the last 100 customer ratings you receive will not be the same as the last 100 deliveries you completed.
+If I had to guess, I’d estimate that less than 5% of DoorDash customers rate their delivery.
 Most people just get their order and never leave a rating.

 Does The DoorDash Customer Rating Matter?